mr-tea79/theplanet/README.md

 # Current known problems that I have yet to overcome

-Occasionally the sprite appears in the text area (UNSOLVED)
+Occasionally the sprite appears in the text area (SOLVED)

 Keeping text on the screen long enough for the player to see it.
 (MOSTLY SOLVED)